wcgordon1/nocodejobs/src/content/infopages/terms.md

 **Last Updated:** November 7, 2024

-Welcome to **bestelectricianjobs.com** (the "Website").
+Welcome to **nocodejobs.org** (the "Website").
 By using our Website, you agree to these Terms and Conditions.
 Please read them carefully before accessing or using any services provided by us.

 ## 1. **Service Overview**

-bestelectricianjobs.com is a job board connecting employers with potential candidates in the electrician industry.
+nocodejobs.org is a job board connecting employers with potential candidates in the no code industry.
 We offer paid job posting services for employers and provide job listings for job seekers.

 ## 2. **Payment Terms**